 And… in addition to a number of solo appearances, Frankie has teemed up with Noel Hill and Brian McGrath, for a number of performances, notably TradFest Birmingham in November 2017 where the photo below was taken.
 Left to right: Noel Hill, Frankie Gavin, and Brian McGrath.

-The Frankie Gavin and De Dannan line-up which has run six or seven years will continue to perform occasionally Left to right in photo: Bernardine Casserly, Barry Brady, Colm O’Caoimh, Dan Bodwell and Frankie Gavin.
+Frankie Gavin and De Dannan, the line-up which has been in action for most of the last decade, will continue to perform occasionally.
+Left to right in photo: Bernardine Casserly, Barry Brady, Colm O’Caoimh, Dan Bodwell and Frankie Gavin.

 Buy various new and pre-owned CDs here